Born in: Bangkok, Thailand

 Warm water

-1 piece of galangal
+1 stalk lemon grass1 piece of galangal

 3 small shallots, peeled